mclindino/Recurrent-Neural-Network/README.md

 ### Recurrent-Neural-Network

-Implementation of two diferents RNN.
+Implementation of two diferents RNN in PyTorch.
 Dataset used in the repository.